Guamblin Island: A visit by a Dutch ship in 1725

 In 1724, the Middelburgsche Commercie Compagnie, a Dutch trading company, dispatched an expedition to the west coast of South America.
 Two frigates and a smaller ship participated in the expedition.
 The purpose was to determine whether the company could trade there.
 Particular attention was paid to the rich silver mines in Peru.
 To deceive Spanish ships that they might encounter near South America, the three ships were given Spanish-sounding names: Don Carlos, Don Louis and Patache el Mercurio.

 From the start, the ships had to contend with unfavorable winds, diseases and other setbacks.
 Two of the ships failed to pass Cape Horn and sailed back towards the Netherlands.
 The Don Louis succeeded, but after the difficult passage many members of the crew had died and many others were ill.
 The ship was leaking and there were hardly any provisions left.
 On May 22, 1725, the ship anchored at what turned out to be Nuestra Señora del Socorro (Guamblin Island).
 There was strong surf, but the island could be reached by sloop.
 As far as could be determined it was uninhabited.
 In the following days, fresh water and wild celery from the island were transferred to the Don Louis.

 On May 30, it was agreed that the ship's steward, Laurens Wartels, and two sailors would stay overnight in a self-built tent on the island so that they had time to collect more vegetables and, if possible, shoot birds.
 This could be used to make soup for the sick.
 However, the next day a heavy storm arose, causing most of the ship's anchor ropes to break.
-It was driven south and eventually ended up in a bay about 120 kilometers from the island.
+It was driven south and eventually ended up in a bay about 120 km from the island.
 It was not until October 26 that some crew members managed to reach the island again with a small boat.
 Upon arrival they found the skeletons of the three men left behind.
 They had apparently succumbed to hunger and cold.

 In November, as summer began, the Don Louis sailed north.
 The ship was seized by the Spanish near Peru.
 The expedition had ended in complete failure.

 The oil spill incident in 1973

 In another unfortunate incident, the Liberian oil tanker Napier ran aground on Guamblin Island in June 1973.
-This incident resulted in an oil spill of approximately 30,000 tons of oil.
+This incident resulted in an oil spill of approximately 30,000 MT of oil.
 Following the rescue of the crew, Chilean Hawker Hunters were deployed to set the Napier ablaze and burn off the oil, thereby preventing further pollution.